Shahi Bagh: History

-In 2012, through applications from social activists and citizens of Peshawar, the Peshawar High Court Chief Justice had taken notice of the park's condition and government of the province was ordered to remove all the newly illegally built structures and buildings in the garden to restore it to its original old shape.
+In August 2009, the ANP-led Government of Khyber Pakhtunkhwa, renovated the Shahi Bagh with the financial support of USAID.
+In 2012, through applications from social activists and citizens of Peshawar, the Peshawar High Court Chief Justice took notice of its condition, and the government of the province was ordered to remove all the illegally built structures and buildings in the garden to restore it to its original shape.

 Buildings and recreational sites

-Shahi Bagh currently houses many buildings and recreational sites:
+Shahi Bagh currently houses several buildings and recreational sites: